Kwenta/smart-margin/README.md

 ## Contract Overview

-The Margin Manager codebase consists of the `MarginAccountFactory` and `MarginBase` contracts, and all of the associated dependencies.
-The purpose of the `MarginAccountFactory` is to create/deploy trading accounts (`MarginBase` contracts) for users that support features ranging from cross-margin, conditional orders, copy trading, etc..
+The Margin Manager codebase consists of the `Factory` and `Account` contracts, and all of the associated dependencies.
+The purpose of the `Factory` is to create/deploy trading accounts (`Account` contracts) for users that support features ranging from cross-margin, conditional orders, copy trading, etc..

 ### MarginBase Command Execution

-Calls to `MarginBase.execute`, the entrypoint to the contracts, provide 2 main parameters:
+Calls to `Account.execute`, the entrypoint to the contracts, provide 2 main parameters:

-`IMarginBaseTypes.Command commands`: An array of `enum`.
+`IAccount.Command commands`: An array of `enum`.
 Each enum represents 1 command that the transaction will execute.
 `bytes[] inputs`: An array of `bytes` strings.
 Each element in the array is the encoded parameters for a command.

 `commands[i]` is the command that will use `inputs[i]` as its encoded input parameters.